 Recommendations: NIV should be considered to treat respiratory insufficiency in order to lengthen survival (Level B), and may be considered to slow the decline of forced vital capacity (Level C) and improve quality of life (Level C).
 Early initiation of NIV may increase compliance (Level C), and insufflation/exsufflation may be considered to help clear secretions (Level C).

 Rafiq et al, 2012, Respiratory management of motor neurone disease: a review of current practice and new developments - Practice points:

 MND Aware e-training program MND Hub – online training course for health professionals and service providers developed by MND NSW – Session 10: Symptom Management – Breathing

-Centre of Palliative Care, 2021, Webinar NIV in MND, Assoc/Professor Mark Howard, Dr Susan Mathers, Rowan Hearn.
+Centre of Palliative Care, Hot Topics in Palliative Care Webinar Series 2021, Management of NIV in MND and elective withdrawal of ventilation, Assoc/Professor Mark Howard, Dr Susan Mathers, Dr Rowan Hearn.

 International Alliance of ALS/MND Association, 18th Allied Professionals Forum 2020: